 5. That is all, you’ve added the folder to the send to menu.

-For example, I optimize the images I add to WindowsLoop using FileOptimizer.
+For example, I FileOptimiser to compress images.
 So, I added FileOptimizer to the send to menu.
 When I want to optimize the images, I simply select all of them and select FileOptimizer from the send to menu.
 This action will instantly launch the FileOptimizer, add the files, and start optimizing them.
-Handy, isn't it?

 Hope that helps and it is that simple to add folders to send to menu.
 Comment below sharing what folder or programs you’ve added to the send to menu.